 Software Development Kit (SDK)

-Software Development Kit is a set of toolchains that allow a developer to write applications for a given platform or to use a specific framework to do so.
-SDK has the necessary tools to get the job done.
+Software development kit (SDK) sdk include the necessary tools to get the job done.
 But what you include in your kit toolbox varies from platform to platform.

 Problems SDK Helps to Solve